 FAQ & GLOSSARY

-DNA Keychain Glossary of Terms
+DNA Keychain Glossary of Terms (see blow for FAQ)

 Asset: Assets are objects stored in the asset space of eSectors.
 Address numbers may be formed as follows: asset/entity@eSector.eCountry.
-For example: M-1111111112@1111.ET.
+For example: ETC-M1B644X467@1111.ET.
+In the case of fungible assets, i.e. eMoney, eBond, eStock, eToken, the account number portion is selected randomly from a domain range of 34 billion possible values.
+This number is not directly traceable to any time, place or person.

-AUTH: Automated Uniform Transfer Handoff.
+AUTH: Automated Uniform Transfer Hand-off.
 This is the common process for asset movements between users and is conducted using the PAC consensus model which utilizes BOA for asset authentication and to achieve system-wide agreement.

 BOA: Basic Owner Authentication is the eCoin owner authentication process that proves to a validator that the one purporting to own an asset has the control codes and credentials to transfer and control said asset.
 BOA is the central asset authentication and control mechanism in eCoin and features patent pending cryptographic technology.